 And he saw me walk in with a cup of coffee from a fast food joint, which by the way, this is a particular place.

-But I walked in with it and he said, Oh, I used to go there to get my coffee too when it was 99 cents, but they just jacked up the price.
+But I walked in with it and he said, oh, I used to go there to get my coffee too and it was 99 cents, but they just jacked up the price.

 Okay.

-I felt, you know, you think about the people that are on those incomes, they're fixed income, and they they really can't keep up with the price and the cost of things.
+I felt, you know, you think about the people that are on those incomes, their fixed income, and they really can't keep up with the price and the cost of things.

 This is what he had to say.